zuozhenggh/learning-library/solutions-library/analytics-for-lob/fusion-analytics/fusion-analytics.md

 2. When exiting the project, make sure you don't save any changes made during the workshop by clicking on **Don't Save** when any **Save Changes?** text boxes pop up.

-## Part 4.
-Explore Account Payables Project and Create New Reports
+## **Step 46:** Explore Account Payables Project and Create New Reports

-1. **Note**: when going through this lab, your visualizations may looks slightly different from what is seen in the lab guide.
+-    **Note**: when going through this lab, your visualizations may looks slightly different from what is seen in the lab guide.
 This is okay- the data on the backend instance is updated regularly so the visualizations may look differently for you.

-### **Step 1:**

 1. Let’s navigate to the Home page